 Club representatives to the CDP and SDCDP (and any other official representatives, delegates, and/or alternates from the Club to conferences, caucuses, councils, conventions, and other such meetings) shall be selected by a majority vote cast at a duly noticed Club meeting or, if that cannot occur, at a regular or special meeting, designated by the President.

 Club representatives described in this Article, when participating in voting and discussion in that capacity, shall adhere to and represent the Club’s official positions on endorsements and other matters wherever applicable, and shall agree to do so prior to their selection

 ARTICLE XII – AMENDMENTS AND RULES OF ORDER

-These bylaws may be amended at any regular or special meeting of the Club by a two-thirds vote of the members in good standing and present.
+These bylaws may be amended by a two-thirds vote cast at any regular or special meeting of the Club.
 Notice of the proposed amendments shall be included in the announcement of the meeting at which the proposed amendments will be presented.
 The proposed amendments will be presented at the meeting and immediately after the presentation, a vote on the proposed amendments shall be held.

 ARTICLE XIII – ADOPTION

 These bylaws shall become effective immediately upon their adoption and shall supersede any other constitution, bylaws, or any other document of this Club.